 This frozen yogurt bark with blueberries and almonds is so easy to make for a delicious, cool, creamy treat that’s also low in sugar.

-Thankfully, it was so easy to whip up another batch.
-In fact, all you have to do is combine the ingredients and allow them to set in the freezer.
+It’s low in sugar, and all you have to do is combine the ingredients and allow them to set in the freezer.
 How simple is that?

 How to make frozen yogurt bark with blueberries and almonds